Typragat/Typragat/README.md

 - 👋 Hi, I’m @Typragat
-- 👀 I’m interested in finding a job
 - 🌱 I’m currently learning c++ and python to learn AI)
 - 📫 How to reach me: telegram @typragat, vk.com/fuckingschoolboy